GYXGY/Anomaly-Detection/README.md

 # Anomaly-Detection
-based on the CICIDS2017 dataset
+Based on the CICIDS2017 dataset